achankra/cnpe/lesson2/README.md

-# Exercise: From raw events → DORA view in 90 seconds with synthetic data
+# Exercise: Metrics demo: visualizing deployment & recovery

 ## What this demo does

 This exercise demonstrates how **deployment and reliability metrics are derived from raw platform events**, not manually tracked or guessed.
+It translates raw events → DORA view in 90 seconds with synthetic data

 A small Python script generates (or can later ingest) an event stream consisting of: